luckyteos/notes/Operating System Notes.md

 **ExportDirectory:** Contains reference to functions inside my library that others can use to call them

 **Relocation Table:** All the places in the PE image where there are absolute addresses that needs to be changed
+* RVA of relocation table in CFF explorer points us to the relative address of the instruction containing the absolute address to be changed

 ## Linking and Loading
 ### Linking